pb30/phpstan-composer-analysis/README.md

 <h2 align="center">
-    ⚠️ This is proof of concept.<br/>
     PHPStan Wrapper for Composer Dependency Analysis
 </h2>

-This is a proof of concept PHPStan Extension for [shipmonk/composer-dependency-analyser](https://github.com/shipmonk-rnd/composer-dependency-analyser).
+This is a PHPStan Extension for [shipmonk/composer-dependency-analyser](https://github.com/shipmonk-rnd/composer-dependency-analyser).

 This allows you to use `composer-dependency-analyser` without adding additional steps in your CI pipeline.